Et3SnF/blocparty_project/README.md

 # BlocParty

 _This is a bloc.io project Android application.
-(Compatibility: Android 4.4 or higher)_
+(Compatibility: Android 4.4 to 6.0)_

 #### About: